Urik/WTF-did-I-do/README.md

 Output will be sent to standard output, which can be sent to a file as `npx wtf-did-i-do --from 2022-01-01 --author elvispresley@spies.com --format json > output.json`

 ## Options
-The potential options supported by WTF Did I Do are:
+The options supported by WTF Did I Do are:

 | Option | Description | Accepted Values |
 | -------| ----------- | --------------- |